-The Depositary holds the assets in separate accounts or blocked accounts/blocked custodian accounts.
-The Depositary shall ensure that assets belonging to the Investment Fund are invested in separate cash accounts held at the Depositary itself or another credit institution/financial services institution.
-Investment in bank balances with other credit institutions/financial services institutions, as well as access to such balances, is subject to the approval of the Depositary.
-The Depositary must grant its approval if such investment or disposition complies with the Terms of Contract and the provisions of the KAGB.
+The Depositary holds the assets in separate accounts or blocked accounts / blocked custodian accounts.
 For assets that cannot be held in custody, the Depositary shall verify whether the Management Company has acquired ownership of these assets.
-The Depositary shall check whether transactions carried out by the Company for the Fund comply with the provisions of the KAGB and the Terms of Contract.
+It shall monitor whether the Company complies with the provisions of the KAGB and the investment conditions in its activities relating to these assets.
+Investment in bank balances with other credit institutions, as well as access to such balances, is subject to the approval of the Depositary.
+The Depositary must grant its approval if such investment or disposition complies with the Investment Conditions and the provisions of the KAGB.